claritydatastudio/state-immunization-reports/README.md

 # State Immunization Reports

+This repo contains code and data to generate state-level immunization monitoring briefs.
+Developed in conjunction with the Johns Hopkins International Vaccine Access Center (IVAC), you can see the final reports on the [IVAC website](https://publichealth.jhu.edu/ivac/monitoring-childhood-immunization-at-the-state-level).

 ## Data

 This repo has data on state-level immunization.
 The `data-raw` folder holds all raw data: